 - Consider using ... method

 - Include ...
 Table 1

-The benefits of using formal Headings in MS Word is that you can get a document map on the side that can quickly allow you to navigate between reviewer points.
+- Using formal Headings in MS Word allows you to view a document map on the side that can quickly allow you to navigate between reviewer points.

 Sequencing the RevisionsThe next task is to determine a sequence for working through the revisions.
 This involves keeping track of which points still need to be addressed and deciding on an order to work through the points.

 At a basic level, I place an asterisk at the start of each heading that has not yet been addressed.
 This is removed once the point has been adequately addressed.

 A more challenging issue is deciding on how to work through the changes.
 Some changes are interdependent.
 However, major revisions often have to be worked through first as they can have broader structural implications for the manuscript.

 A few useful steps for thinking about sequencing include:

 - Read through each point, and make some tentative notes about what to do (e.g., using comments in Word).